Ethanlloyd21/Portfolio/README.md

 # Usage

-This is a basic HTML, CSS and GIT homework Portfolio webiste.
+This is a basic HTML/CSS Portfolio webiste.
-This is a simple webisite for basic HTML and CSS.

 ## index.hmtl
 Information and photo image